 - 1. Describe professional interpersonal skills: the disciplined, differential and conscious use of self, the ability to establish a working alliance, and a collaborative relationship. - 2.
 Analyze the conceptual and logical skills involved in problem analysis and planning of direct practice interventions with client systems. - 3.
 Describe the advanced clinical theories and their applications as well as methods of evaluating practice. - 4.
 Analyze skills in working with special populations especially oppressed groups, including the poor, women, gays and lesbians, and clients from diverse cultural and ethnic groups. - 5.
-Describe and analyze ethical and value dilemmas encountered in managed care and day-to-day clinical practice.

-- 6. Conduct clinical practice in a technologically rich environment while navigating the ethical complexities of such practice. - Demonstrate leadership in interdisciplinary and other settings and critique practices, theories, and other assertions using critical thinking, advocacy, and effective leadership skills.
+Describe and analyze ethical and value dilemmas encountered in managed care and day-to-day clinical practice. - 6.
+Conduct clinical practice in a technologically rich environment while navigating the ethical complexities of such practice. - 7.
+Demonstrate leadership in interdisciplinary and other settings and critique practices, theories, and other assertions using critical thinking, advocacy, and effective leadership skills. - 8.
+Conduct clinical practice using a liberatory consciousness framework including, practicing awareness, analysis, action, and accountability/allyship.